Just released: How to raise venture capital in 2023

 A little planning and due diligence in advance can save you future headaches and unpleasant surprises.
 For example, do you know if your policy provides claims-made vs. occurrence coverage?
 Generally, claims-made coverage requires notice to the carrier while the policy is in force and during the policy period or extended reporting period, if applicable.
 Occurrence coverage, on the other hand, may accept claims after the policy period, but the covered incident must have occurred while the policy was active.
 This material distinction affects how long you have to file a claim for an incident.

 Understanding the details of what coverage your company needs can be confusing.
-Founder Shield can help you find the right policies for your business risks and needs.
+Founder Shield can help you find the right policies for your business risks and needs, including coverage for epli claims.

 What to know more about commercial insurance?
 Talk to us!
 Please contact us at info@foundershield.com or create an account here to get started on a quote.